quentinguidee/cloud-sh-client/README.md

 * **Authorization callback URL**: http://localhost:3000/login

 In the server code, copy/paste the `.env.example` to `.env`, and put the Client ID and Client Secret given by GitHub.
+You also need to start a PostgreSQL instance (you can use the `docker-compose.yml` file on the server if you want).
 Then:

 ```bash